nononovak/sansholidayhack2018-writeup/termnal_challenges.md

 elf@e3906b9b8921:~$
 ```

-The hint for this challenge is that we're supposed to look for remenants left by a text editor (`vim` in this case).
-Doing some file listing on the machine shows that there is a poem located at `~/.secrets/her/poem.txt` without the name `NEVERMORE`.
-Looking a little bit further we see that there is a `~/.viminfo` file which lists a global replace of `Elinore` with `NEVERMORE`.
+The hint for this challenge is that we're supposed to look for remnants left by a text editor (`vim` in this case).
+Doing some file listing on the machine shows that there is a poem located at `~/.secrets/her/poem.txt` with the name `NEVERMORE`.
+Looking a little bit further we see that there is a `~/.viminfo` file which contains a global replace of `Elinore` with `NEVERMORE`.

 ```
 lf@e3906b9b8921:~$ cat .viminfo